New cookie guidelines in Norway: how to comply with the new Norwegian cookie law

 Table of Contents

-On 12 April 2024, the Norwegian Ministry of Digitalisation and Public Governance submitted a proposal to amend the existing Electronic Communications Act (E-com Act or ekomloven).
-This Act, among other things, regulates the use of cookies and tracking technologies on digital platforms to protect user privacy.
+On 12 April 2024, the Norwegian Ministry of Digitalization and Public Governance proposed major updates to the Electronic Communications Act (E-Com Act or ekomloven) – the law that, among other things, regulates the use of cookies and tracking technologies on digital platforms.
+The end goal?
+To protect user privacy.

 Get compliant with the new Norwegian cookie requirements today